Kakar13/Dentelligence/README.md

 ![Static Badge](https://img.shields.io/badge/Platform-iOS_%7C_macOS-blue)

-# HackAI2025
+# Dentelligence

-HackAI2025 is a dental treatment management application that allows healthcare professionals to record patient treatments, generate reports, and manage audio recordings of patient interactions.
+Dentelligence is a dental treatment management application that allows healthcare professionals to record patient treatments, generate reports, and manage audio recordings of patient interactions.
 The app leverages AVFoundation for audio recording and Whisper for transcription, providing a seamless experience for dental professionals.

 ## Features